 How do you handle duplicates and data conflicts?

-The deduplication checklist:
+The dedup checklist:

 - Search the CRM for existing records before every create operation

-- Log every duplicate found for manual review
+- Log every duplicate found for manual review later

 - Run a monthly dedup audit using your CRM’s built-in merge tools